gmc-code/PC-app-development/docs/Anvil/name_and_age.rst

 | The **get_name_age** function has 2 parameters: **name** and **age**.
 | It will be called using: **self.get_name_age(self.name.text, self.age.text)**.
-| It checks to see that both the name and age have been input and returns "error" if not.
+| It checks to see that both the name and age have been input and returns **None** if not.
 | It returns an f-string containing the **name** and **age**.

 | The **do_output** function places the output text.